 If you prefer that your personal information not appear when someone researches a domain name, most registrars offer a privacy service for a fee that is added to the normal domain registration fee.
 If you select domain privacy when someone researches the domain name registration they will obtain only the contact information for the registrar that you used to register the domain name.

 How do know if a domain name is available?

 Most domain name registrars allow you to put a proposed domain name into a ‘search’ box and find out if the name has already been registered.
 There are also websites such as DomainTools.com that allow you to search for domain names and see who, if anyone, has registered the name.
 The advantage of simply using a registrar is that if you find an available name you can immediately register it in your name.
 If a proposed domain name is not available most registrars will suggest similar names that are available.

 Does registering a domain name mean that I have a website or an email address?

 A domain name is not a website, it is only a location where a website may be found.
-A website is a group of text files that are written with a computer language that your web browser, such as Internet Explorer, FireFox, Chrome, Safari, etc., can interpret and then display.
-The website files are stored on a computer called a server that receives requests for a particular web page and then “serves up” the content on the page by sending it to the requesting device.
+A website is a group of text files that are written with a computer language that your web browser, such as Microsoft Edge, FireFox, Chrome, Safari, etc., can interpret and then display.
+The website files are stored on a computer called a server that receives requests for a particular web page and then “serves up” the content on the page by sending the associated file to the requesting device.

-Some domain registrars which are also website hosting companies provide the ability to set up a single email address that is associated with a domain name without having to establish a complete website.
+Some domain registrars, most of which are also website hosting companies, provide the ability to set up a single email address that is associated with a domain name without having to establish a complete website.
 Other registrars which are not hosting companies (such as Hover.com) may also have an option to establish email addresses associated with a domain registration.